Thursday, January 6, 2022

 This seems like a b-movie version of Blade Runner, but it misses the questions that movie asked.
 I get this movie is on a budget and can't invoke the style and employ extensive CGI, but I don't know why this keeps showing a Ford Crown Vic cab with no effort to make the cab futuristic in a city set in the future.

 This includes a shocking introduction just to get the audience's attention.
 That was part of an interview process where David Carmichael (Guy Pearce) is hired for a detective job.
 His employer is a rich guy that invented or sells cyborgs.
 His daughter is missing.
-There's a lot of exposition to the point that I quite paying attention.
+There's a lot of exposition to the point that I quit paying attention.

 David must go to Zone 414 that is a district only for cyborgs.
 We get a scene of a shady person buying a cyborg seemingly for pleasure.
 It seems pointless at the time, and less so later.
 Zone 414 is the seedy underbelly of this city, well... it's the only part of the city I see so I don't know if that's true.
-It took me a minute to realize this was a robot only district, probably because I almost fell asleep during the length exposition.
+It took me a minute to realize this was a robot only district, probably because I almost fell asleep during the lengthy exposition.

 David seems to dislike robots.
 If you guessed that he's going to end up working with a robot, you'd be right.
 It's cliche.
 He first must track down Jane (Matilda Anna Ingrid Lutz), a robot prostitute, I think.
 The movie tries to develop both characters, but nothing it tried was ever interesting.
 This is little more than a b-movie.